openai/openai-knowledge-retrieval/SECURITY.md

   (These commands require internet access.)

-- Limit access to sample datasets that may contain sensitive information, and replace them with your own data before deploying publicly.
+- Limit access to sample datasets that may contain sensitive information, and replace them with your own data before deploying publicly